 .rpm extension.
 The RPM package consists of an archive file, that contains libraries and dependencies for a specific package, that do not conflict with other packages installed on your system.

-There are many front-end tools available on Linux to install the RPM package that make the installation process more efficiently compared to the RPM tool, especially for handling dependencies.
+There are many front-end tools available on Linux to install the RPM package that make the installation process efficient, compared to the RPM tool, especially for handling dependencies.

-If you want to know more about the front-end package manager of Linux distributions, go to the link below.
+If you want to know more about the front-end package manager of Linux distributions, visit the link below:

-If you would like GUI package manager for Linux, go to the link below.
+If you would like GUI package manager for Linux, visit the link below:

 Yum is a free and open-source command-line package-management application for Linux operating systems that uses the RPM Package Manager.